Hadji Butu

 Abd ul-Bagui Butu Rasul (1865 – February 22, 1937), better known as Hadji Butu, was a Filipino statesman, politician and senator during the 4th, 6th, 7th, and 8th Philippine Legislatures, representing the 12th senatorial district.
+He was the first Filipino Muslim senator.

 Early life

 Hadji Butu was born in Jolo, the capital of the Sulu Sultanate in 1865.
 He was a descendant of Mantiri Asip, a minister of the Sumatran-born prince Raja Baginda, who helped spread Islam to the Sulu Archipelago in 1390.
 At the age of ten, Hadji Butu was proficient in both Arabic and the Koran.

 Prime Minister of Sulu

 At the age of 16, Hadji Butu was appointed as prime minister to Sultan Badar ud-Din II in 1881.
 The following year, he accompanied the Sultan on his hajj to Mecca, which allowed him to gain the title of Hadji.
 His extensive contacts with religious scholars there enabled him to be regarded as the foremost Tausug authority on Sharia law and Islamic theology by the time he and the Sultan returned to Jolo in 1883.

 Following Sultan Badar ud-Din's death in 1884, Hadji Butu supported the claims to succession of the Sultan's half-brother, Raja Muda Amir ul-Kiram, and persuaded the majority of Tausug datus to support him against other claimants as the situation escalated into a civil war.
 During this time, Spanish officials intervened and summoned Amir ul-Kiram and another rival, Datu Harun, to Manila.
 However, Kiram ignored the invitation, after being warned by Hadji Butu of possible Spanish treachery.
 In retaliation, Governor-General Joaquin Jovellar recognized Datu Harun as the Sultan, and provided him military support to return and claim the throne.
 Despite Harun's victory and capture of the royal capital of Maimbung, Hadji Butu helped lead an effective resistance movement until he was captured, whereupon he accepted Sultan Harun's offer to become his prime minister in exchange for an end to the fighting.
 Hadji Butu eventually helped convince Amir ul-Kiram and his followers to surrender.

 Under Hadji Butu's advice, Sultan Harun ran into trouble with his Spanish backers for refusing their demands to levy taxes on his subjects for Spain.
 In 1892, while Hadji Butu was in Sandakan settling land disputes with the British government in Sabah, Amir ul-Kiram's mother conspired with the Spanish to oust Sultan Harun, exiling him to Palawan.
 Upon returning to Jolo, Hadji Butu was persuaded by Governor-General Ramon Blanco to serve again as prime minister to Amir ul-Kiram, who had assumed the name Jamal ul-Kiram II upon his enthronement in 1894.
 In 1896, he accompanied the new Sultan on his hajj to Mecca and returned in 1898, shortly before the outbreak of the Spanish-American War.